Nikhil-Rao20/Three_of_Hearts/README.md

 ## Intel vs Pytorch Comparison

-I have experimented with over 10 random videos from test data and here are the comparison of the results based on the inference time (in seconds).
-These results are produced on CPU device (Intel i7 12th Gen 12650H ~2.7GHz)
+I have experimented with over 10 random videos from test data and here is the comparison of the results based on the inference time (in seconds).
+These results are produced on CPU device (Intel i7 12th Gen 12650H ~2.7GHz).
+By experimentation, we confirm that for the two tasks (segmentation and ejection fraction) the OpenVINO is working best for inference, and for training we are using the IPEX library to optimize.
+This optimization not only reduces the time period of training and inference but also reduces the use of computational resources which are costly at this time.

 **Task 1 : Segmentation**